WDI-SEA/interview-questions/readme.md

 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

-function Person(){} is a function named Person var person = Person() is a function inside a variable named person. var person = new Person() is a new instance of a person using an constructor.
+function Person(){} is a function named Person. it is not executed yet. var person = Person() This is declaring a variable called person, it will be equal to the return value of the 'Person' function. var person = new Person() is a new instance of a person using a constructor.

 * What's the difference between `.call` and `.apply`?